-The estimates for the other programs in the table usually show smaller impacts than for SSI.
-The poverty-reducing impact of the TANF program is very little affected by behavioral response.
-Further, while social insurance programs often reduce pre-transfer poverty by up to 2 percentage points, this is trivial relative to their impact on post-transfer poverty, a reflection of the generally low employment rates of the populations served by these programs even in the program's absence.
-The program with the largest relative behavioral impact is the housing program, where the estimate of the true impact of the program on the poverty rate is about half what the nobehavioral-effect estimates imply.
-The housing programs have a large number of working recipients, whose earnings effects are estimated by Jacob and Ludwig (2008) to be non-trivial.
+much as 2 or 3 percentage points, this increase is trivial relative to the impact of the programs on post-transfer poverty.
+This is a reflection of the generally low employment rates of the populations served by these programs even in the programs' absence.
+The program with the largest relative behavioral impact is housing, where the estimate of the true impact of the program on the poverty rate is about half what the no-behavioral-effect estimates imply.
+The housing programs have a large number of working recipients, whose earnings effects are estimated by Jacob and Ludwig (forthcoming) to be non-trivial.

-The other columns of the table shed further light on the influence of behavioral effects, for they show that that influence is much less for those in deep poverty and much more for those in near-poverty, especially for the means-tested programs.
+The other columns of the table shed further light on the influence of behavioral effects.
+They show that the influence of behavioral effects is much less for those in deep poverty and much more for those in near-poverty, especially for the means-tested programs.
 Taking into account behavioral response has only a small influence on the impact of those programs on deep poverty even for housing programs, where the impact on deep poverty is 84 percent of the no-behavioral-effect estimates.
 These results arise from the relatively low earnings and employment rates of the very poor population, even in the absence of the programs.
 On the other hand, the relatively high earnings and employment rates of those higher up in the income distribution result in greater behavioral effects.
 While the impact is still modest in size for the SSI and TANF programs, the impact of housing programs on the percent of recipient families below 150 percent of the poverty line is only about one-fifth of the no-behavioral-effect estimate.